Jorge Casquilha

-Jorge António Rosa Casquilha (born 13 January 1969) is a Portuguese former footballer who played as an attacking midfielder, currently a manager currently working in Imishli in Azerbaijan Premier League.
+Jorge António Rosa Casquilha (born 13 January 1969) is a Portuguese former professional footballer who played as an attacking midfielder.
+He is the manager of Azerbaijan Premier League club İmişli.

 After playing in the Primeira Liga for Gil Vicente for six years, he embarked on a managerial career in 2006, leading seven clubs in the second tier and briefly Moreirense in the top flight after two promotions.

 Playing career

 Born in Torres Novas, Santarém District, Casquilha played 19 years as a senior.
-He started out at local Clube Desportivo Torres Novas, then alternated between the second and third divisions the following seasons.
+He started out at his local club, then alternated between the second and third divisions in the following seasons.

 Casquilha made his debut in the Primeira Liga in the 1999–2000 campaign, aged already 30.
-Alongside future S.L.
-Benfica and Portugal star Petit, he was an essential midfield unit for Gil Vicente F.C. who finished in a best-ever fifth position, scoring three goals in 32 games.
+Alongside future Benfica and Portugal star Petit, he was an essential midfield unit for Gil Vicente who finished in a best-ever fifth position, scoring three goals in 32 games.

-After helping the Barcelos club always retain its league status, and having amassed Portuguese top-flight totals of 177 matches and 11 goals, the 36-year-old Casquilha left and signed for S.C.
-Espinho in the third tier, following which he retired.
+After helping the Barcelos side always retain its league status, and having amassed Portuguese top-flight totals of 177 matches and 11 goals, the 36-year-old Casquilha left and signed for Espinho in the third tier, following which he retired.